Skeptic to Believer: How Narrative-Driven Games Won Me Over

 Introduction: From Doubt to Curiosity

 I used to be skeptical of visual novels.
-The idea of reading as the main gameplay didn’t appeal to me — it seemed slow, and I wasn’t sure it could hold my attention.
-But everything changed after playing the first two entries in the Spirit Hunter series.
+The idea of reading as the main gameplay did not appeal to me, and I doubted it could hold my attention.
+That changed after playing the first two entries in the Spirit Hunter series.

-These games — while more accurately categorized as adventure games (ADVs) — showed me just how powerful atmosphere, storytelling, and music could be in titles where narrative takes center stage.
+While more accurately described as adventure games, these titles showed how powerful atmosphere, storytelling, and music can be when narrative takes center stage.

 First Impressions: Spirit Hunter and Early ADVs